sammyd/iOS8-day-by-day-book/manuscript/08-today-extension.md

 ![Code in two targets](images/08/code_in_two_targets.png)

 This approach will definitely work, but will result in the same functionality being created in two binaries.
-Luckily, there's a better way. iOS8 introduces the concept of a dynamically library, and a widget can use the same library as the host app.
+Luckily, there's a better way. iOS 8 introduces the concept of a dynamically library, and a widget can use the same library as the host app.
 Therefore the best approach is to create a dynamic framework, and put all the common code in there.